 Some herbal preparations belong in every medicine cabinet.
 Many of us are looking for that one “go-to” herbal remedy that provides relief from a multitude of ailments.
 That’s where Jethro Kloss’ Liniment comes in.

 You might not be familiar with his name (that’s where we come in) but his trusted herbal liniment recipe can benefit kids, athletes, gardeners, and weekend warriors—anyone who could use relief from aches, pains, insect bites, poison ivy, bumps, and bruises.
-And the best part: it’s easy to make.
+And the best part: it’s easy to make once you source the materials.
 But what makes it so special, and who was Jethro Kloss?

 Who is Jethro Kloss?